-Thuận Nguyễn is a second-year sociology Ph.D. student at the University of Southern California.
+Thuận Nguyễn is a third-year sociology Ph.D. student at the University of Southern California.
 He holds an AA in Social and Behavioral Sciences, a BA in Human Communication Studies and Sociology, and an MA in Sociology.

-He is new to this line of research, growing theoretically and methodologically.
 By enrolling in the Graduate Certificate in Spatial Analytics, he hopes to build his spatial analytic skills and knowledge to apply them in his research pursuits.